RaphaelHartner/IWI-Citation/README.md

 - @book -> book
 - @incollection -> chapter in book
 - @article -> journal paper
+  - use "issue" instead of "number" to define the journal issue number
 - @inprocedings -> conference
 - @misc -> website